Living in New Hampshire

 Newspapers - Jobs for school psychologists are generally advertised in daily and weekly newspapers.
 Both print and online editions are worth checking, as listings may differ.

 When to Look - While positions may be advertised year round, most new positions begin to be advertised in late March or April.
 This coincides with the approval of school district budgets at District meetings in March.
 Positions will continue to be announced throughout the spring and summer, and sometimes into the fall.

-School psychologists are certified by the New Hampshire Department of Education, Bureau of Credentialing.
+Becoming a School Psychologist in NHSchool psychologists are certified by the New Hampshire Department of Education, Bureau of Credentialing.
 There are 5 paths to certification as an educator in NH, known as ‘alternatives.’
 Alternatives I and II will apply to most individuals seeking certification.